- Commercial and advertising photography tops the list at $65,000–$160,000+, with licensing fees that can double your income from a single campaign.

 9. Photojournalism & News Photography

 Photojournalism has faced significant challenges with newspaper industry decline, but opportunities still exist at wire services, digital news organizations, and as freelance contributors.
-According to BLS data, publishing and broadcasting photographers earn median wages of $28.62/hour – among the highest in the industry.
+BLS data shows publishing and broadcasting photographers earn a median of $28.62/hour — among the highest hourly rates in the industry.

-The documentary path: Many photojournalists transition into long-form documentary photography, securing grants and book deals to fund passion projects while taking commercial assignments to pay bills.
+Demand outlook: Contracting for traditional print, but digital-first outlets and wire services still hire.
+The documentary path remains viable — many photojournalists transition into long-form documentary photography, securing grants and book deals for passion projects while taking commercial assignments to pay bills.

 10. Portrait & Family Photography